Alice & Zoroku: Manga

-The manga series began serialization from December 2012 in Tokuma Shoten's seinen manga magazine Monthly Comic Ryū.
-It has been collected in nine tankōbon volumes.
+The manga series began serialization from the December 2012 issue of Tokuma Shoten's seinen manga magazine Monthly Comic Ryū published on October 19, 2012.
+It has been collected in thirteen tankōbon volumes.
 The manga won the Japan Media Arts Festival's New Face Award in 2013.
 The series moved to online-only serialization when Comic Ryū changed formats on June 19, 2018.
+The series is licensed in English by Seven Seas Entertainment.

 Anime

-An anime television series adaptation by J.C.Staff aired on April 2, 2017 with an extended 44-minute first episode and ended on June 25, 2017.
+An anime television series adaptation by J.C.Staff aired on April 2, 2017, with an extended 44-minute first episode and ended on June 25, 2017.
 It is directed by Katsushi Sakurabi and written by Fumihiko Takayama, with character designs by Kazunori Iwakura and music by To-Mas Soundsight Fluorescent Forest.
 It was simulcasted by Crunchyroll and Funimation provided the English dub.
 The series ran for 12 episodes.
 The series' opening theme is "Wonder Drive" by Oresama, and the ending theme is "Chant" by Toi Toy Toi.